-Showing love is as simple as taking the time for someone else.
+Showing love, especially to seniors, is as simple as taking the time for someone else.
 When your loved one’s home is a senior living community, they will enjoy cards and notes being sent with each season or holiday, or a frequent phone call, but it’s the face to face visits that count the most.
 At The Kensington, we invite any friend or family member to visit as often as they’d like.

 We all live busy lives and our schedules can get jam packed with work, getting the kids to school and their outside activities, but adding time on the calendar to be visiting a loved one in a senior community should be of high importance.
 While this may be a no brainer, it is often that some people don’t realize the impact it really has on some residents.